marcguery/varif/README.md

 ## PED (`--ped`)

 The optional PED file containing the family membership and parental relationships between samples from the VCF file.
 This file should be formatted as described in https://zzz.bwh.harvard.edu/plink/data.shtml#ped.
+For the family, maternal and paternal IDs, an empty value indicates that they are unknown.

 Only samples present in the PED file will be processed.